TritonDataCenter/sdc-docker/docs/api/commands/run.md

 * `-v`, `--volume` and `--volumes-from` behave slightly differently in a Triton's container-native environment.
 See [volumes](../features/volumes.md).
 * `--volume-driver` and other `docker volume` commands are unimplemented at this time.

+Docker Swarm's affinity filters for controlling on which server a container is provisioned are supported.
+See the [placement feature documentation](../features/placement.md) for details.

 ## Related

 - [`docker ps`](../commands/ps.md)